Fork Testing

 [[tool.snforge.fork]]

-name = "SOME_NAME"
+name = "SEPOLIA_LATEST"

-url = "http://your.rpc.url"
+url = "https://starknet-sepolia.public.blastapi.io/rpc/v0_7"

-block_id.tag = "Latest"
+block_id.tag = "latest"

 From this moment forks can be set using their name in the fork attribute.